Geoff Sewell

-Geoffrey David Sewell (born 13 March 1972) is a tenor from New Zealand.
-He is a classical crossover singer, a multi platinum selling international recording artist, impresario, entrepreneur, creator and CEO of London-based entertainment company Incognito Artists, and co-creator of the world's first 'pop-opera', classical crossover band Amici Forever.
+Geoffrey David Sewell (born 13 March 1972) is a classical crossover singer, impresario, and entrepreneur from New Zealand.
+He is the founder and CEO of London-based entertainment company Incognito Artists, as well as co-creator of pop-opera band Amici Forever.

 Early life and education

 Sewell was born in Wellington.
 His older sister Julie died when she was 22.
-Sewell credits her loss as his inspiration to pursue his dreams of a singing career against all odds.
+Sewell credits her loss as his inspiration to pursue his dreams of a singing career.

 He was educated at Plimmerton Primary School in Wellington, Havelock North Intermediate and Havelock North High School, Hawke's Bay.
 He was a boy soprano in the school choir, and later took singing lessons from New Zealand opera singer Geoffrey De la Tour while working in Wellington as a chartered accountant.
 He gained a Bachelor of Commerce degree at the Victoria University of Wellington.
 Sewell attended the Boston Conservatory of Music in the United States, studying opera and musical theatre.